daboisadasd/CycleInventoryHelper/README.md

 > ⚠️ You must provide **at least one field** with each item.
 > `Light` alone will not work — use something like `Light:durability:-1`.
+> I have provided a list of good id's, these all resolve to something in game.
+If your item isn't in there, it most likely follows the convention of ItemName like PrintResin PureFocusCrystal

 ---